 There is relatively little fat in buckwheat, only 3.4 grams.

-Despite all its useful properties, buckwheat has a high glycemic index (GI) of about 54-60, which makes it not the most suitable product for a keto diet.
+Despite all its beneficial properties, buckwheat has a high glycemic index (GI) – around 54-60, which makes it not the most suitable product for a keto diet.

-The glycemic load (GL) is also high (approximately 13), which can lead to an increase in blood sugar levels.
+The glycemic load (GL) is also high (about 13), which can lead to an increase in blood sugar levels.

 Therefore, if you are following a keto diet, it is recommended to limit the consumption of buckwheat or use it in small amounts: no more than 20 grams per day.